 Another population of students who are traditionally marginalized are students with disabilities and those who have special needs.
 A particular population of these students are those who are deaf and hard of hearing.
-In interprete erccommodate the needs of these students, lectures and videos will be captioned.
-Furthermore, ers requested by the student will be permitted to have access to ConferZoom sessions to aid in their adding of the information being disseminated. course include lab hours? \boxtimes No \square Yes - If yes, how are you going to accommodate the typical face to ies in an online environment?
-2. How will ye ou accommodate the SLO and Course Objectives in an online environment? be ol o accommodate the Course Objectives in an online environment, instructors can inform students at the eginning of the class, either synchronously or asynchronously via video or reading material, what the bjective of the lesson is, so the students will know what to expect and work on. or hybrid versions of the course, students may be required to attend the class in person to fulfill re as equirements of the course such as projects, presentations, and/or exams.
-These activities may be used to ssess SLOs and Course Objectives. ba pr or fully online versions of the course, students may be evaluated on mastery of SLOs and course objectives ased on students' activities during synchronous sessions, asynchronous sessions (e.g. recorded resentations), submitted assignments and/or projects, and exams (i.e. via timed exams in Canvas or outf-class/untimed exams). fe or SLOs and objectives that entail a listening/speaking component, these can be evaluated based on the eedback from online interactive platforms, such as BurlingtonEnglish.
-If such platforms are not utilized, sudents can place recordings on Vocaroo audio and/or the audio function in Canvas. cations needed to SLOs or Course Objectives in order to teach this course in the online modality?
-Yes - If yes, please explain the changes needed.
-(It is advise ed that if you are changing course content or objectives that you speak with the Curriculum Co-Chair on Officer for guidance moving forward) he completed by a member of the Curriculum Committee Povicy Team:
+In order to accommodate the needs of these students, lectures and videos will be captioned.
+Furthermore, interpreters requested by the student will be permitted to have access to ConferZoom sessions to aid in their understanding of the information being disseminated.

+11. Does this course include lab hours? $\boxtimes$ No $\square$ Yes - If yes, how are you going to accommodate the typical face to face activities in an online environment?

+12. How will you accommodate the SLO and Course Objectives in an online environment?

+- To accommodate the Course Objectives in an online environment, instructors can inform students at the beginning of the class, either synchronously or asynchronously via video or reading material, what the objective of the lesson is, so the students will know what to expect and work on. - For hybrid versions of the course, students may be required to attend the class in person to fulfill requirements of the course such as projects, presentations, and/or exams.
+These activities may be used to assess SLOs and Course Objectives. - For fully online versions of the course, students may be evaluated on mastery of SLOs and course objectives based on students' activities during synchronous sessions, asynchronous sessions (e.g. recorded presentations), submitted assignments and/or projects, and exams (i.e. via timed exams in Canvas or out-of-class/untimed exams). - For SLOs and objectives that entail a listening/speaking component, these can be evaluated based on the feedback from online interactive platforms, such as BurlingtonEnglish.
+If such platforms are not utilized, students can place recordings on Vocaroo audio and/or the audio function in Canvas.

+13. Are modifications needed to SLOs or Course Objectives in order to teach this course in the online modality?

+☑ No □ Yes - If yes, please explain the changes needed.

+(It is advised that if you are changing course content or objectives that you speak with the Curriculum Co-Chair or Articulation Officer for guidance moving forward)

-CURRICULUM CHAIR REVIEWED: ☐ YES \square NO
+CURRICULUM CHAIR REVIEWED: □ YES

-DE REVIEW: M. Worsley ⊠ YES □ No
+DE REVIEW: M. Worsley  YES

-CURRICULUM COMMITTEE DIVISION REPRESENTATIVE REVIEWED: ☐ YES □ No
+CURRICULUM COMMITTEE DIVISION REPRESENTATIVE REVIEWED: □ YES